Melvin B. Tolson: Marriage and family

 In 1922, Tolson married Ruth Southall (1896-1982) of Charlottesville, Virginia, whom he had met as a student at Lincoln University.
 Their first child was Melvin Beaunorus Tolson Jr. (1923-2011), who became a doctor and a professor at the University of Oklahoma.
-He was followed by Arthur Lincoln Tolson (1924-2015), who became a professor at Southern University; Wiley Wilson Tolson(1927-1993), who became a doctor; and Ruth Marie Tolson (1928-1976).
+He was followed by Arthur Lincoln Tolson (1924-2015), who became a professor at Southern University; Wiley Wilson Tolson (1927-1993), who became a doctor; and Ruth Marie Tolson (1928-1976).

 Career

-After graduation, Tolson and his wife moved to Marshall, Texas, where he taught speech and English at Wiley College (1924–1947).
+After graduation from Lincoln, Tolson and his wife moved to Marshall, Texas, where he taught speech and English at Wiley College (1924–1947).
 The small, historically black Methodist Episcopal college had a high reputation among blacks in the South and Tolson became one of its stars.

 In 1930–31, Tolson took a leave of absence from teaching to study for a Master's degree at Columbia University.
 His thesis project, "The Harlem Group of Negro Writers," was based on his extensive interviews with members of the Harlem Renaissance.
 His poetry was strongly influenced by his time in New York.
 He completed his work and was awarded the master's degree in 1940.

-In addition to teaching English, Tolson used his high energies in several directions at Wiley.
-He built an award-winning debate team, the Wiley Forensic Society, which became a pioneer in interracial collegiate debates.
+In addition to teaching English at Wiley, Tolson built an award-winning debate team, the Wiley Forensic Society, which became a pioneer in interracial collegiate debates.
 Beginning in 1930, the team debated against law students from the University of Michigan in Chicago.
 In 1931, the team participated in the first known interracial collegiate debate in the South, against Oklahoma City University.
 During a tour in 1935, they competed against the top-ranked team of University of Southern California, which they defeated.

-At Wiley, Tolson also co-founded the black intercollegiate Southern Association of Dramatic and Speech Arts, and directed the theater club.
-He also coached the junior varsity football team.
+At Wiley, Tolson also co-founded the black intercollegiate Southern Association of Dramatic and Speech Arts and directed the theater club.
+He coached the junior varsity football team.

 Tolson mentored students such as James Farmer and Heman Sweatt, each of whom later became civil rights activists.
 He encouraged his students not only to be well-rounded people but to stand up for their rights.
 This was a controversial position in the segregated U.S. South of the early and mid-20th century, when Jim Crow laws predominated and blacks were effectively disenfranchised.